Online Convex Optimization Using Coordinate Descent Algorithms: Regret bounds for online coordinate descent algorithms with random coordinate selection rules

 \subsection{Dynamic regret for strongly convex functions}

 Now, we consider the dynamic regret of the online random coordinate descent algorithm for strongly convex functions.
 As before, we consider $\mu$-strongly convex functions.
-In addition, we will use the following result that shows the gradient of $f_t$ are Lipschitz uniformly in $t$. \begin{corollary} Suppose Assumption \ref{a1-Ch4} (a) holds.
-For any $t$, the gradient of $f_t$ is uniformly Lipschitz continuous, i.e., there exists $L>0$ such that the following inequality holds for any $t\in\mathbb{N}$, $x,y\in\mathbb{R}^n$
+In addition, we will make the following assumption commonly seen in online optimization literature \cite{li2021online,mokhtari2016online}. \begin{assumption} For any $t\in\mathbb{Z}_{\geq 0}$, the gradient of $f_t$ is uniformly Lipschitz continuous, i.e., there exists $L>0$ such that the following inequality holds for any $t\in\mathbb{Z}_{\geq 0}$, $x,y\in\mathbb{R}^n$